Here are the 3 best SKS rifle scopes including:

 Primary Arms 1-6X24 SFP is one of the best affordable 30mm size low power variable scope for SKS.
 It's lightweight, durable and affordable.

 1-6X provides the shooter 6X magnification for mid range shooting, and the shooter can quickly dial the scope back to 1X and use it like a red dot for CQB applications.
 Even though 1X on a LPVO isn't exactly like an red dot, but it goes the job done.

 What we like the most about the 1-6X24 model is the built in ACSS reticle for very effective zeroing, holdover, and accuracy.
 Above all, the scope is made of 6063 aluminum material with black anodized finish to be field sturdy with protected turret caps.

 - Great for competition and plinking

 - 1X for CQB and 6X for long range PID or mid range target shooting

 - ACSS provides unclutter sight picture with a fine aiming tip for better accuracy

 - SFP, subtension reticle not accurate unless at 6X

-The Vortex Spitfire Gen 2 3X prism sight is an affordable option if you chose to make your SKS a truck gun over an ACOG scope.
+The Vortex Spitfire Gen 2 3X prism sight is an affordable scope for SKS as a truck gun.
 The prism sight provides the shooter an "always-on" optic thanks to the glass etched BDC reticle with holdover dots(However, it's calibrated for 5.56), so no need for battery power and the reticle is always there to draw the eye for rapid target acquisition.